Driving Under The Influence Of Drugs

-According to The National Safety Council the odds of dying from an opioid overdose in America are 1 in 96.
-This chilling statistic was revealed in January and stole headlines as for the first time ever; people were more likely to die of an opioid overdose than they were in a vehicular accident.
+According to The National Safety Council, the odds of dying from an opioid overdose in America are 1 in 96.
+This chilling statistic of drugged driving incidents stole headlines.

 For the first time, people were more likely to die of an opioid overdose than in a vehicular accident.

 Not surprisingly, these numbers correlate with the opioid addiction epidemic happening in the country.
 While many in America may look at opioid addiction as someone else’s problem, the truth is that opioid addiction can have a significant impact on anyone who chooses to get in a vehicle.
 A Columbia University study stated that people who are taking prescription painkillers are more than two times as likely to be involved in a fatal car wreck as the result of drugged driving.